 New opportunities can be realized in the near future to build on the cellular service.
 In addition to providing improved access to communication and safety when traveling, and when on the land; new health, education, employment and language applications can be realized.
 This change management process can positively affect the way in which our people learn and share and strengthen our culture and way of life.

+P.O.
 Box 1439, 115 King Street

-Sioux Lookout, ON, P8T 1B9
+P8T 1B9